 This section of shore, with its four small, pandana-lined beaches, five point surfing breaks and backing national park, is one of Australia's most scenic and most popular.
 It is a delightful spot, which accounts for the crowds that flock there year round.Read less

 Weather: Partly cloudy.
-20% chance of a shower at night.
-The chance of a thunderstorm at night.
+60% chance of showers offshore in the morning.
+The chance of a thunderstorm offshore in the morning.

 Seas: 1 to 1.5 metres.